Australian Aboriginal religion and mythology: Views on death

 Many Aboriginal people believe in a place called the "Land of the Dead".
-This place was also commonly known as the "sky-world", which is really just the sky.
+This place was also commonly known as the "sky-world".
 As long as certain rituals were carried out during their life and at the time of their death, the deceased is allowed to enter The Land of the Dead in the "Sky World".
 The spirit of the dead is also a part of different lands and sites and then those areas become sacred sites.
 This explains why the Aboriginal people are very protective of sites they call sacred.

 The rituals that are performed enable an Aboriginal person to return to the womb of all time, which is "Dreamtime".
 It allows the spirit to be connected once more to all nature, to all their ancestors, and to their own personal meaning and place within the scheme of things.
 "The Dreamtime is a return to the real existence for the aborigine".
 "Life in time is simply a passing phase – a gap in eternity".
 It has a beginning and it has an end.
 "The experience of Dreamtime, whether through ritual or from dreams, flowed through into the life in time in practical ways".
 "The individual who enters the Dreamtime feels no separation between themselves and their ancestors".
 "The strengths and resources of the timeless enter into what is needed in the life of the present".
 "The future is less uncertain because the individual feels their life as a continuum linking past and future in unbroken connection".
 Through Dreamtime the limitations of time and space are overcome.
 For the Aboriginal people, dead relatives are very much a part of continuing life.
 It is believed that in dreams dead relatives communicate their presence."
 At times they may bring healing if the dreamer is in pain".
 "Death is seen as part of a cycle of life in which one emerges from Dreamtime through birth, and eventually returns to the timeless, only to emerge again.
 It is also a common belief that a person leaves their body during sleep, and temporarily enters the Dreamtime".